badsectordev/myip/README.md

 A Cloudflare Worker that provides IP address information, including RDAP data and ISP details.

+This documentation assumes you will want to deploy your own to cloud flare, but the worker is deployed at [https://myip.badsector.dev](https://myip.badsector.dev) for anyone to use.

 ## Features

 - Get client IP address in plain text or detailed JSON format